leanneduyck/MyMovies-Server/README.md

 Setup Instructions/Commands:
 Local Setup:
+1.Install Node.js:
-1.Install Node.js: Ensure Node.js LTS version is installed.
-Use nvm install --lts.
-2. Install Packages: Navigate to the project directory and install dependencies with npm install.
-3. Environment Variables: Add a .env file to manage environment variables like database URI and JWT secret.
-4. Start Local Server: Run the server locally with npm start node.js.
+  a.
+Ensure Node.js LTS version is installed by running: nvm install --lts
+2. Install Packages:
+  a.
+Navigate to the project directory and install dependencies by running: npm install
+3. Environment Variables:
+  a.
+Add a .env file to manage environment variables like database URI and JWT secret.
+4. Start Local Server:
+  a.Run the server locally by running: npm start node.js

 Deployment to Heroku:

-1. Push Changes: Push changes to your Heroku remote branch using git push heroku main or git push origin main.
+1. Push Changes: Push changes to your Heroku remote branch by running: git push heroku main (or git push origin main)
-2. Check Logs: Monitor logs on Heroku for any errors or debugging messages using heroku logs --tail.
+2. Check Logs: Monitor logs on Heroku for any errors or debugging messages by running: heroku logs --tail